Dindu5/vzy-frontend-test/README.md

 ## 🌐 Live Demo

-Visit the live demo at: [Add your deployed URL here]
+Visit the live demo at: [Vercel Preview](https://vzy-frontend-test.vercel.app/)

 ## 🧰 Technologies Used